HadiYaac/Clean-Base-Project/README.md

-4. Once rename is don, It will commit the new changes with a special commit message
+4. Once rename is done, It will commit the new changes with a special commit message

 5. Run `carthage update --platform iOS --no-use-binaries`